 All the yarn is naturally-dyed, which means local plants and even insects are used.
 Fiorella mercilessly smashes a cochineal insect (which lives on prickly pear plants) in front of us, producing a deep red colour stain on her fingers.
 She puts some on her lips, showing us it can be used as lipstick.
-When mixed with water, the insect produces a deep red pigment that dyes the wool when it is dipped into the bowl.
-Interestingly, Fiorella shows us that adding salt or lemon alters the pigments, resulting in various shades.
-Once you have the desired colour, you dip the yarn into the mixture, keeping in mind that soaking time affects the intensity of the colour.
+When mixed with water, the insect produces a deep red pigment that dyes the wool when dipped into the bowl.

+Fiorella shows us that adding salt or lemon alters the pigments, resulting in various shades.
+Once you have a desired colour, you dip the yarn into the mixture, keeping in mind that soaking time affects the intensity of the colour.
 Collpa, a mineral found in the jungle, is used to hold the colour.
 The yarn is then hung to dry, until it’s spun a final time.

 The table in front of us is fully displayed with leaves, bark, moss, flowers, roots and vegetables, all of which can result in dyes in every colour.
-Once the brightly-coloured yarns are created, the women weave them into intricate textiles, and we learn that different villages and regions in Peru have their own iconography and patterns which have been passed down through the centuries.
+Once the brightly-coloured yarns are created, the women weave them into intricate textiles, and we learn that different villages and regions in Peru have their own iconography and patterns which have been passed through centuries.
 Bones and sticks are used to create a back-strap loom.
 Fiorella also told us there’s an international airport coming near Chinchero for better access to Cusco, but the weavers with us today share their concerns at having steady traffic to the area that could impact their cultural traditions.

 Alpaca wool feels cooler and is heavier than acrylic and mixed wool.
 When buying, check the inside of a garment — acrylic often gets brushed on the outside to appear softer, but the inside is rougher.
-You can also tell the wool’s purity by its colour, as alpaca wool dyed by natural processes has more muted colours than its synthetic counterparts.
+You can also tell the wool’s purity by its colour, as alpaca wool dyed by natural processes has more muted colours than synthetic counterparts.

 “So what do you think this is?”
-Fiorella asks, as one final test, as she passes around a wool sweater that feels a little light and coarse, indicating it contains synthetics.
+Fiorella asks, as one final test, as she passes around a sweater that feels a little light and coarse, indicating it contains synthetics.

 “Baby alpaca?
 More like maybe alpaca,” she quips to another round of laughter.
-After a round of shopping, we leave with a newfound appreciation for the art of weaving, but also with the survival skills to make it out there in the markets of Peru.
+After a round of shopping, we leave with newfound appreciation for the art of weaving—but also with the survival skills to make it in the markets of Peru!

 - Carla Bragagnini is associate editor of infromtheoutpost.com PERU.
 All photos by her.